 It was never about the CC or speed but it’s all about the journey when you’re on a trip.
 I’ve previously done a trip with my scooter to 6 Nation’s borders, So a big bike is not necessary.

-Have you done tour around peninsular Malaysia?
+Have you done a tour around peninsular Malaysia via road trip?
 Do you think we should promote it more?
 Leave your comments below.